urgdog/urg.systems/thonks/new-home.md

-*Urg says: Old houses say where things don't line up- new thing next to old thing? old thing next to REAL old thing? wat happend there? u now have xray vision. it's clues to mysteries.*
+*Urg says: Old houses say where things don't line up- new thing next to old thing? old thing next to REAL old thing? wat happend there? now have xray vision. it's clues to mysteries.*

 ## rituals to protect temple (maintenance)
 - Test all smoke/CO alarms (replace batteries yearly)
-- Check sump pump if u have (annual)
+- Check sump pump if have (annual)
 - Clean dryer vent, vacuum fridge coils, inspect exterior caulking
-    - really tho clean that gd dryer vent, the tube n stuff.. get a shop vac is not hard
+    - ***NO SKIP!
+DO THIS:really tho clean that gd dryer vent, the tube, all of it.. get a shop vac is not hard.***
 - Flip breakers and test GFCIs/AFCIs (NOT WHILE STAND IN TUB OF WATER)
 - Drain a gallon from water heater (test TPR valve! is easier than think and bad TPR makes water)